Off-Grid Solar and

 Since I don't drive, they even delivered the freezer to me free of

-Recently a man whom I fixed a computer for, repayed me by filling the freezer to
+Recently a man whom I fixed a computer for, repayed me by filling the

 capacity.
 He brought so much food that I had to decline some of

 it.
 There's no room for another freezer!